Part 3 of Hidden Gems on Simplifier.net That Make Your FHIR Work Easier

 StructureDefinition.title is used, but if empty Simplifier takes the StructureDefinition.name and displays that as a resource title instead.
 The default settings probably work out well but you might benefit from customizing the expressions to the projects data model.

 As stated in the first blog post of this series, Simplifier has many ways of uploading resources.
-It’s advised to agree with your collaborators on the used upload strategy and convention of file names and resource IDs, as these are used to match resources during upload.
+We recommend agreeing on the used upload strategy and convention of file names and resource IDs with your collaborators.
+During upload, these are used to match resources.
 These agreements and some digital hygiene prevent errors and cleaning up.
 Using a GitHub.com webhook, as part of the paid plans, also helps a lot in this matter.
 However, even the best teams with the best setups will encounter technical or human mistakes that result in missing resources or duplicates.
 Check the numbers in Simplifier or download the entire project to see if it matches the expected number.
 The file manager, under the project settings, may be helpful to see the total number and filter for files.

 Last but not least: developers like examples – do all of the profiles contain an example instance?